deutsche-nationalbibliothek/jupyterlite/README.md

-# This repository has been cloned from the JupyterLite Demo
-## for more information on JupyterLite, please see the information below.

 # Start DNB's JupyterLite environment:

+Click to start JupyterLite:
 [![lite-badge](https://jupyterlite.rtfd.io/en/latest/_static/badge.svg)](https://deutsche-nationalbibliothek.github.io/jupyterlite)

+# This repository has been cloned from the JupyterLite Demo

+For more information on JupyterLite, please see the information below:

 # JupyterLite Demo